-Table 7-1: Channel settings displayed in the channel bar in the Spectrum application
+Table 7-1: Channel settings displayed in the channel bar in the spectrum application

-Ref Level Reference level Att RF attenuation applied to input Ref Offset Reference level offset SWT Sweep time that has been set.
+Ref Level Reference level

+Att RF attenuation applied to input

+Ref Offset Reference level offset

+SWT Sweep time that has been set.
 If the sweep time does not correspond to the value for automatic coupling, a bullet is displayed in front of the field.
 The color of the bullet turns red if the sweep time is set below the value for automatic coupling.
 In addition, the UNCAL flag is shown.
 In this case, the sweep time must be increased.
-For FFT sweeps, an estimated duration for data capture and processing is indicated behind the sweep time in the channel bar.
-RBW Resolution bandwidth that has been set.
+For FFT sweeps, an estimated duration for data capture and pro-

+RBW cessing is indicated behind the sweep time in the channel bar.
+Resolution bandwidth that has been set.
+(CISPR) indicates that a CISPR bandwidth filter is being used, e.g. due to an active CISPR trace detector.
+For details see the EMI measurement in the R&S FPL1000 user manual.
 If the bandwidth does not correspond to the value for automatic coupling, a green bullet appears in front of the field.
-VBW Video bandwidth that has been set.
-If the bandwidth does not correspond to the value for automatic coupling, a green bullet is displayed in front of the field.

-R&S®FPL1000 Operating the Instrument
+R&S®FPL1000 Operating the instrument